Wednesday, April 08, 2009

 Every weekend I'd leave the bar with a hearty appetite and stop at Turkey Hill to grab this killer masterpiece.
 With a whopping 670 calories, 26 grams of fat, and 1,870 mg of sodium, aside from eating rat poison, this might be the most unhealthy food you could ever eat.
 But when you add a grab bag of Salt N' Vinegar chips and a Mountain Dew to wash it all down, it's hard to find anything that better caps off a night of binge drinking.

-No. 2 Tomato and Mayonaise Sandwhich
+No. 2 Tomato and Mayonaise Sandwich

 I've probably eaten more these than any other food in my life.
 Sliced tomato with mayonaise on white bread.
 And enough salt to de-ice a highway.
 I actually started off using Miracle Whip then switched to mayonaise.
 After my mom told me there were about three times as many calories in mayo, I tried switching back in an attempt to eat healthier.
 But much like trying to come back to Bud Light after going to Miller Lite, it just isn't the same.
 I easily ate 2-3 of these a day during summer breaks back in high school.